What the River Remembers

 Salvelinus fontinalis (Mitchill).
 Female, 15 inches standard length.
 A sea-run trout, or “salter,” taken in the Mashpee River above Amos’ Landing on May 13, 1931.
 This fish shows the typical pale coloration of the salters… none of the markings of the ordinary, fresh-water trout are lost, but they are all very much faded.

 Not rumor.
 Not a fish tale.
 A measured fish with a place and a date.
-The notes do what good notes do—fix the scale, fix the location, fix the look.
+It’s also an image anchored in a managed era: with routine stockings of 1–3 thousand fingerlings per mile, it remains uncertain whether trout of this size can persist here without that artificial boost.
+The notes do accomplish what good notes do, however—fix the scale, fix the location, fix the look.
 Fifteen inches.
 Above Amos’ Landing.
 Mid-May.
 Muted, colors.
 Image on one side, evidence on the other.

 And suddenly the archive is not a room but a bridge: brush and ledger carrying memory forward, asking, without raising its voice, what the river remembers—and what it might remember again.